vonKristoff/iamanagram/README.md

 - add `target="_blank"` to open in a new window
 - add `aria-label="accessible link title"`

+_How to update fonts_
+We have some basic styles set in the following files:

+- `src/styles/global.css`
+- `src/styles/fonts.css` - you can change sizes and core colours here

 ## 🧞 Developer Commands

 All commands are run from the root of the project, from a terminal: